 Generally, up to 250 tons a day will be used up by a large cruise ship.
 If converted to gallons, this would be around 80,000 gallons.

-Average-sized cruise ships can have daily fuel consumption between 140-150 tons.
+Average-sized cruise ships can have a daily fuel consumption of between 140 and 150 tons.
 This means that the ship will be consuming 30 to 50 gallons per day per mile traveled.

 Cruise ship lines are not forthcoming with fuel cost information.
 However, we can develop a rough estimate cost of fuel based on rumored fuel consumption and real current fuel costs.
 We can calculate even with our limited mathematical grasp!